 - Make sustainability related information available to staff.

 - Recycle at Work is another program that offers free, customized assistance to all types of businesses throughout the Portland metropolitan area.
 Request assistance and access online tools.
 Get free recycling containers, posters, presentations and other education materials.

 - Kill A Watt monitors free from Multnomah County Library to measure how much electricty electric devices are using when plugged in.

-- Use Energy Trust’s do-it-yourself energy audit to document information about your building and how you use energy, organized by lighting, office equipment, HVAC and foodservice equipment.
+- Use Energy Trust’s Evaluate your home to document information about your building and how you use energy, organized by lighting, office equipment, HVAC and foodservice equipment.